Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 **IMPORTANT NOTE: Do NOT change TETile.java's `character` field or `character()` method as it may lead to bad autograder results.**

-The other package `byow.Core` contains everything unrelated to tiles.
-We recommend that you put all of your code for this project in the `byow.Core` package, though this not required.
-The `byow.Core` package comes with the following
+The other package `Core` contains everything unrelated to tiles.
+We recommend that you put all of your code for this project in the `Core` package, though this not required.
+The `Core` package comes with the following
 classes:

-- `RandomUtils.java` - Handy utility methods for doing randomness related things.
+- `AutograderBuddy.java` - Provides two method for interacting with your system. `TETile[][] getWorldFromInput(String input)` simulates the game without rendering by returning the world that would result if the input string had been typed on the keyboard.
+You should fill this out for autograder.
 - `Main.java` - How the user starts the entire system.
-Reads command line arguments and calls the appropriate function in `Engine.java`.
+Reads command line arguments and calls the appropriate function in `World.java`.
-- `Engine.java` - Contains the two methods that allow interacting with your system.
+- `World.java` - Contains the two methods that allow interacting with your system.

-`byow.Core.Engine` provides two methods for interacting with your system.
-The first is `public TETile[][] interactWithInputString(String input)`.
-This method takes as input a series of keyboard inputs, and returns a 2D `TETile` array representing the state of the universe after processing all the key presses provided in input (described below).
-The second is `public void interactWithKeyboard()`.
-This method takes input from the keyboard, and draws the result of each keypress to the screen.
-Lab 12 covers how to render tiles, and Lab 13 covers how to get user input.
+The last package `Utils` contains everything that you might need to implement your `World.java` class.

+- `RandomUtils.java` - Provides handful of functions that might be useful.
+- `FileUtils.java` - Library of simple file operations.

 This project makes heavy use of `StdDraw`, which is a package that has basic graphics rendering capabilities.
 Additionally, it supports user interaction with keyboard and mouse clicks.
 You will likely need to consult the API